Codekvast detects Truly Dead Code in Java-applications.

-By default Codekvast tracks public and protected methods.
-Modern IDEs like IntelliJ IDEA can detect statically dead code, i.e., code which have package private or private visibility.
-They can never know what callers there are to public and protected methods though.
+Modern IDEs like IntelliJ IDEA can detect dead code which have package private or private visibility.
+They can never know what potential callers there are to public and protected methods though.

 This is where Codekvast can help.
 Codekvast records when your methods are invoked in production.

-By using the Codekvast Warehouse, you can find out whether a certain method, class or package is safe to remove or not.
+By using the web interface offered Codekvast Warehouse, you can find out whether a certain method, class or package is safe to remove or not.

 Codekvast collects the data.
-You use your domain knowledge to make informed decisions about what is truly dead code that safely could be deleted.
+You then combine that with your domain knowledge to make informed decisions about what is truly dead code that safely could be deleted.

 Codekvast Collector is extremely efficient.
-It adds approximately 15 nanoseconds to each method invocation.
+It adds approximately 15 ns to each method invocation.
 If this is unacceptable, you can exclude certain time critical packages from collection.

 Codekvast is released under the MIT license.